efratbyy/MARKET_BH/server/README.md

 | manufacturingCountry | string  |       |      | 2   | 256 |          |
 | inventory            | number  |       |      |     |     | required |

-- You will need to provide a token to get an answer from this api
+- You will need to provide a token to get an response from this api
-- You will need to be an admin type user to get an answer from this api
+- You will need to be an admin type user to get an response from this api

 #### API for edit product information